Farnoush2005/ai-search-project-ui/README.md

-# UI AI Pathfinding & Search Algorithms
+# AI Pathfinding & Search Algorithms

 This repository contains a Python implementation of various search algorithms designed for an AI pathfinding agent navigating a grid environment.
 This project has been developed as a **B.Sc.
 Course Assignment for Artificial Intelligence** at the **University of Isfahan (UI)**.